Steiner Type Packing Problems in Digraphs: A Survey: Introduction

 {\bf Arc-disjoint directed Steiner type subgraph packing (ADSTSP):} The input consists of a digraph $D$ and a subset of vertices $S\subseteq V(D)$, the goal is to find a largest collection of pairwise arc-disjoint directed $S$-Steiner type subgraphs.

-{\bf Internally-disjoint directed Steiner type subgraph packing (IDSTSP):} The input consists of a digraph $D$ and a subset of vertices $S\subseteq V(D)$, the goal is to find a largest collection of pairwise internally disjoint directed $S$-Steiner type subgraphs.
+{\bf Internally-disjoint directed Steiner type subgraph packing (IDSTSP):} The input consists of a digraph $D$ and a subset of vertices $S\subseteq V(D)$, the goal is to find a largest collection of pairwise internally-disjoint directed $S$-Steiner type subgraphs.